tartley/tartley.github.io/_posts/2009-12-04-result-of-mp-visit-i-suck.md

 everyone from illegally downloading, without any need for actual disconnections to take place.

-Obviously I regard that as a grave misjudgement.Â  But I had a lot of ground to cover, so I left this issue at that.
+Obviously I regard that as a grave misjudgement.
+But I had a lot of ground to cover, so I left this issue at that.
 I still feel that even if disconnection were only applied to a small number of people (which seems unlikely, from my perspective), it is still true that this would affect